k21971/EvilHack/doc/evilhack-changelog.md

 - New forging artifact recipe - Tempest
 - Fix: missing window tiles for new explosion type/color
 - Fix: no really, fix missing window tiles for new explosion type/color
+- Fix: adjustments to racial abilities
+- Fix: one compile warning, formatting cleanup from last commit